Introduction to IELTS

 What is IELTS?

-The International English Language Testing System is a test of English language proficiency and one of the world’s most popular and respected forms of English in education and migration.
+IELTS, the International English Language Testing System, is a test of English language proficiency and one of the world’s most popular and respected forms of English in education and migration.

 Intended for non-native speakers who are looking to study or work in an English-speaking environment, IELTS training is an internationally recognised system for testing English language ability in four categories:

 Since its introduction in 1989, IELTS preparation has become one of the most trusted forms of English-language assessment and is accepted by over 8,000 universities, employers and immigration organisations worldwide.
 IELTS testing methods focus on the candidate’s practical ability to use English in real-life situations.